EuclidProtocol/docs/docs/Euclid Smart Contracts/Router.md

 ## Query Messages
 :::note
 We will only go through the queries for this contract, as users are not allowed to execute any messages on the Router contract directly.
+You can read about the Router architecture [here](../Architecture%20Overview/Architecture/router.md)
 :::

 List of queries that can be performed on the Router contract.